 The sun is shining and I am jamming a drafting compass in my neck. / Water bursts from a fire hydrant. / while children run through the haze.

 I am turning insane, / from the blue legs of old men. / Veins that vanish in pulled up socks. / Rotten fruit, / tits in bras. / Swollen dick. / Armpits growing weed. / Red meat. / Buzzing flies.

 Beer caps / are pushed down / into the soft asphalt / and wait for rust. / Yes.

 A drafting compass in my neck./ Water runs from a tap, / in these medieval streets, / somewhere, in this sun-beaten town around the Mediterranean shores. / I will / wash the dust from my hands. / Swirl down gutters and alleyways, / across cobblestones and manholes, / grace market-squares,

 brush boulevards, / until I arrive at the sea / and kiss / the waves goodbye.

 (Booklet out of print)

 Conceptual art is for ugly kids is a text piece on A4 paper, that I made with the help of a type writer in 2012.
 It’s a little bit of a joke about conceptual art being not really about looks or about being pretty, but more about the brainy things in art, so in short, for ugly kids.
-When I was posting this work here, I google some of these guys to see if that was actually true and I think Joseph Kosuth tried very hard to prove me wrong.
+When I was posting this work here, I googled some of these guys to see if that was actually true and I think Joseph Kosuth tried very hard to prove me wrong.
 Robert Barry on the other hand…

 A Dutch Landscape was a group exhibition at La Casa Encendida in Madrid in 2012.
 It brought back together two generations of conceptual artists working in the Netherlands, and was curated by Javier Hontoria.